-The origins of the Basilica of Saint Mary in Impruneta are shrouded in legend.
-It was founded after the discovery of a miraculous Madonna icon.
-The story says that, once the idea to construct a temple honoring Mary came about, walls that had been erected by day were dismantled overnight.
-Stones were then loaded onto a cart, and when the oxen stopped and kneeled down, they began to dig, uncovering a sacred image.
-This story is retold in a 15th-century bas relief attributed to Pasquino da Montepulciano, an iconographic prototype of all engravings dedicated to the Virgin.
-Even today, the Madonna of Impruneta is still at the core of a very substantial sacred community, so much so that this church is probably the oldest of the Marian Shrines in Italy.
+The origins of the Basilica of Santa Maria in Impruneta are surrounded by legend.
+It owes its foundation to the miraculous discovery of a sacred image of the Virgin Mary.Legend has it that when the decision to build a temple in honour of the Virgin Mary was made, the walls that were erected during the day were destroyed during the night.
+The stones were then loaded onto a cart and when the oxen stopped pulling and knelt down, they began to digand that is where the sacred image was found.
+This story is taken from a 15th-century low-relief attributed to Pasquino da Montepulciano,which is used as an iconographic prototype for all the engravings dedicated to the Virgin Mary.
+The Impruneta Madonna is still at the centre of a popular ritual, and the church is probablythe oldest of the Marian sanctuaries in Italy.